 Sponsored by Elizabethtown College, Franklin and Marshall College, Lebanon Valley College, Millersville University, and West Chester University

-TGTS is a regional mathematics seminar/colloquium.
-We meet at 4:30 p.m. on the first Friday of each month during the academic year (with some exceptions, as noted in the schedule above).
+TGTS is a regional mathematics seminar/colloquium, broadly based on the disciplines of geometry and topology.
 The public is cordially invited to attend.